communityinclusion/communityinclusion.org/src/pages/about/areas-of-emphasis/community.md

 <div class="row">
     <div class="col-sm-2 d-flex flex-column  align-items-center "><img src="/images/thumbs/gator_thumbnail_x.png" class="img-fluid" style="max-width:100px" alt = "Gator" />
                     <img src="/images/thumbs/CIVIC_square_web_x.png" class="img-fluid" style="max-width:100px" alt = "Youth Voice Youth Choice site" /></div>
-    <div class="col-sm-10"><p class="p-3">We are deeply invested in engaging people people with disabilities across every dimension of our work.</p>
+    <div class="col-sm-10"><p class="p-3">We are deeply invested in engaging people people with disabilities across every dimension of our work.
+One way we do this is through ICI's Community Advisory Committee (CAC). <a href="/about/cac/">Learn more about the CAC</a>.</p>
 <p><a href="https://gator.communityinclusion.org/" class="btn btn-outline-primary">Learn more about the Guardianship Alternatives and Transfer of Rights Project</a></p>
 <p><a href="https://youth-voice.org/" class="btn btn-outline-primary">Learn more about The Center on Youth Voice, Youth Choice </a></p>
 <hr>